Ok, Ok, the following has absolutely nothing to do with honey, bees or beekeeping. Web sites are expensive so I’m just piggy-backing.

 Lola was active in a variety of formats during her career, producing landscapes, portraits, and still life in oil and watercolor as well as carving portrait busts in marble.

-She is an early female adherent of American Impressionist and little known.
+She is an early female adherent of American Impressionist and little known today.

 Thank you